As the world remains transfixed on ISIS

 And as we've learned with Mali, any unresolved local Islamist insurgency has the potential of spiraling into a world problem.

-Does it have ties to al Qaeda?
+Does it have ties to other terror groups?

 The United States says Boko Haram has links to the al Qaeda affiliate in West Africa and to extremist groups in Mali.